Automated-Amphibians/automated-amphibians.github.io/event.md

 ## When
 * Wed.
 11am - Volunteer work - Please come, we should have at least 6 team members (parents, students representing us).
 These are volunteer run events.
 * Thursday
-    * 4pm - Robot check-in
+    * 4pm - Pack up the robot and boxes.
+The more the merrier.
+Will be transported by Chris, and any extra boxes by Lauren.
+    * 5pm - we should arrive at Churchill (ideally).
+Get radio programmed, weighed, inspected.
 * Fri.
-    * 8am - Pits open, this is a fine time to arrive
-    * Finish should be sometime around 6:30-7
+    * 8am - Pits open, this is a fine time to arrive Finish should be sometime around 6:30-7
 * Sat.
     * 8am - Pits open, this is a fine time to arrive
     * Finish should be sometime around 7